 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

-The official currency is the Burundian franc (BIF), which is divided into 100 centimes.
+The official currency is the Burundian Franc (BIF), which is divided into 100 centimes.
 Since Burundi started issuing its own currency, centimes have not been produced.
 Currency exchange can be conducted at a main bank in Bujumbura or Gitega.
-US dollars dating before 2003 are often not accepted.
+A few ATMs in Bujumbura accept foreign Visa cards but outside of the city make sure you carry all you need in cash.
 Banks are open from Monday to Friday in the morning only.
-Credit cards are rarely accepted and ATMs are not readily available, so it is wise to bring the necessary capital in an easily exchangeable currency.

 Exchange RateNot available.